Getting your Driving Licence in British Columbia

 2 years of driving experience or more

 Those with more than two years of driving experience will get a full, ‘Class 5’ license right away.
 Those with less than two years of experience will receive a ‘Class 7’ novice license, and may then apply for a full ‘Class 5’ license when they have accumulated two years of experience.
 Foreign experience will be credited towards the two-year total.

-If your country is not listed above, then you will need to sit a full knowledge and road test in order to receive your driver license in Canada.
-The first step is to sit the knowledge test at any ICBC office, and answer at least 40 of the 50 questions correctly.
+If your country is not listed above, then you will need to sit a full knowledge and road test in order to receive your driver’s license in Canada.
+The first step is to sit the knowledge test at any ICBC office and answer at least 40 of the 50 questions correctly.
 Then, you will need to sit your road test(s).
-If you already have more than two years of driving experience, you can apply for a full ‘Class 5’ licence.
-If not, then you’ll need to apply for a ‘Class 7’ novice licence.
+If you already have more than two years of driving experience, you can apply for a full ‘Class 5’ license.
+If not, then you’ll need to apply for a ‘Class 7’ novice license.